kingdomtiz/nela-dev/apis/native-sdk/c++/identity-algorithm-interface.md

 * UINT32
   * nSeedLen \[IN] - The length of the seed information of the specified identity key information, in bytes.
 * BYTE \*
-  * pPublicKeyBuf \[IN/OUT] - identity public key information data stream.
+  * pPublicKeyBuf \[IN/OUT] - Identity public key information data stream.
 * UINT32 &
   * nPublicKeyLen \[IN/OUT] - The length of the external public key buffer.
 * BYTE \*
-  * pPrivateKeyBuf \[IN/OUT] - identity private key information data stream.
+  * pPrivateKeyBuf \[IN/OUT] - Identity private key information data stream.
 * UINT32 &
   * nPrivateKeyLen \[IN/OUT] - The length of the private key buffer passed in from the outside.
 * CHAR \*
-  * pKeyID \[IN/OUT] - identity key ID, fixed 20 bytes.
+  * pKeyID \[IN/OUT] - Identity key ID, fixed 20 bytes.

 </details>